-- · Underground hazardous liquids and natural gas pipelines do traverse lakes and navigable waterways - operations commencing, to include a sub-aqueous - Identify all pipeline warning markers near the shorelines where you will be working - · Contact the pipeline company as part of your preplanning before work begins
+- Underground hazardous liquids and natural gas pipelines do traverse lakes and navigable waterways - .
+811 requirements to submit a one-call ticket prior operations commencing, to include a sub-aqueous ticket option - · Identify all pipeline warning markers near the shorelines where you will be working - .
+Contact the pipeline company as part of your preplanning before work begins

-CORE Logging Operator Responsibilities
+Logging Operator Responsibilities

-- Notify pipeline company before work begins
+- Notify pipeline company before

-- · No skidding of logs on right of
+- No skidding of logs on right of

 - · Crossing of pipeline must be

-- approved

-- Drop cut trees away from
+- approved Drop cut trees away from

-- · Do not remove existing cover
+- .
+Do not remove existing cover

 - · Restore right of way